-Marsupials in general have more teeth than placental mammals.
+Marsupials, in general, have more teeth than placental mammals.
 They also grow only one set of teeth of which some are replaced during their lifetime.
 (They have no milk teeth).

 Monotremes have the lowest body temperature amongst mammals at 30°C. This 8°C lower than a placental mammal and 5°C lower than a marsupial.

-Monotremes have basal metabolic rates (BMRs) 25-30% lower than those of most placental mammals.
+Monotremes have basal metabolic rates (BMRs) 25-30% lower than those of most placental mammals

 Australia has some of the most deadly and dangerous animals in the world.View More